Peggun/nullex/README.md

 ### Contributing
 Contributions are welcome!
 Please check out our [CONTRIBUTING.md](https://github.com/Peggun/nullex/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+However, just a quick side note.
+Unfortunately, if you are wanting to develop the UEFI program, you have to be on Linux, as MSYS2 doesnt support the libraries that are needed for the development process.

 ### License
 This project is licensed under the MIT License – see the [LICENSE](https://github.com/Peggun/nullex/blob/master/LICENSE) file for details.